-A New York native, Kate McCavitt currently lives and works in Tucson, AZ.
+A New York native, Kate McCavitt currently lives and works in Green Valley, Arizona.
 She began painting in 1985 after switching coasts, starting what would become ten years of training in Sumi-e (Asian Brush) with a contemporary Zen style master.
 Discontent within the confines of ink and subdued color, she began exploring experimental water-media as the new millennium started.
 With her early influences of the Rinzai Zen masters and Toko Shinoda, she never completely abandoned the Sumi-e aesthetics of balance, harmony and negative space.
 Her inspirations shifted naturally to Maxfield Parrish for his use of transparent oil color washes, Gustav Klimt for his use of metallics in mind-bending embellishment and Eyvind Earle for his revolutionary “Seeing” style (Disney’s magician who elevated cartoon backgrounds to art) of portraying the ordinary as extraordinary.

 Kate is self-taught in much of the technique that defines her work, indulging in “experimental water-media” which she says is code for playing with paint, trying odd things, failing and sometimes hitting on something brilliant.
 Over time, her signature style emerged and her use of color isolation via transparent color washes and varnish layers with shape isolation from threads of metallic paint, produced artworks with visual reference to enameled metal or Cloisonné.
 Kate’s work is in private and corporate collections in the United States, Europe and the United Arab Emirates.